HypothesisWorks/hypothesis/docs/extras.rst

 -----------------------

-`Fake-factory <https://pypi.python.org/pypi/fake-factory>`_ is another Python library for data generation. hypothesis.extra.fakefactory is a package which lets you use fake-factory generators to parametrize tests.
+`Fake-factory <https://pypi.python.org/pypi/fake-factory>`_ is another Python library for data generation. `hypothesis.extra.fakefactory` is a package which lets you use fake-factory generators to parameterise tests.

 The fake-factory API is extremely unstable, even between patch releases, and Hypothesis's support for it is unlikely to work with anything except the exact version it has been tested against.

-hypothesis.extra.fakefactory defines a function fake_factory which returns a strategy for producing text data from any FakeFactory provider.
+`hypothesis.extra.fakefactory` defines a function fake_factory which returns a strategy for producing text data from any FakeFactory provider.

-So for example the following will parametrize a test by an email address:
+So for example the following will parameterise a test by an email address:

 .. code-block:: pycon